tytydraco/yessleep/out/Last_week_a_cassette_player_appeared_at_our_doorstep_I_never_should_have_given_it_to_my_husband.md

 It’s gone.

 Vanished along with him, his mother, and any proof he ever existed to begin with.
 I have no photographs of him.
 His side of the closet is empty.
 “Simon” is just a placeholder; the label eases the pain.
 Whatever his name was, all I have left of him is a stain and some memories.
 The memories of our lives together.
 Of a pitch-black cellar.
 Of a song oozing from the darkness.
 I only heard a second of it, but the song is indescribably beautiful.
-Imagine the sound of your child taking their first breath and multiply that joy by a thousand, and maybe you’ll scratch the surface of what I experienced.
+Imagine the sound of your child taking their first breath, multiply that joy by a thousand, and maybe you’ll scratch the surface of what I experienced.

 I can still hear it, too.

-The song drifts around my vacant home, curling around the ruins of my life, taunting me, testing my limits, but I will not fail him, not again.
+The song drifts through my vacant home, curling around the ruins of my life, taunting me, testing my limits, but I will not fail him, not again.

 So, every night, I stand in front of the linen closet, terrified and penitent.